-His publications have received over 940 citations in Google Scholar, with the h-index of 15 (Jan 2020), including two Highly Cited Papers in the Essential Science Indicators database (2017-2019), and one co-authored paper won the Brad Hosler Award for Best Student Paper in the 2016 Portland International Conference for Management of Engineering and Technology (ERA-A conference).
+His publications have received over 1000 citations in Google Scholar, with the h-index of 15 (May 2020), including two Highly Cited Papers in the Essential Science Indicators database (2017-2019), and one conference paper won the Brad Hosler Award for Best Student Paper in the 2016 Portland International Conference for Management of Engineering and Technology (ERA-A conference).

-He is the recipient of the 2019 ARC Discovery Early Career Researcher Award (DECRA), and the chief-investigator or principal-investigator of nearly ten research programs granted by ARC and the Natural Science Foundation of China.
+He is the recipient of the 2019 ARC Discovery Early Career Researcher Award (DECRA), and the chief-investigator or principal-investigator of nearly ten research programs granted by ARC and the Natural Science Foundation of China, as well as certain industry projects.

 Editorial Board for Academic Journals